-- Ensuring first-day readiness
+- Ensure first-day readiness

-- Enhancing student and faculty experiences
+- Enhance student and faculty experiences

 TABS is part of the affordable education movement across the country, an important effort to reduce costs and remove barriers for student access to course learning materials.
 At Ball State we define textbook affordability as $40 or less per course.
 Affordability can be achieved through use of Open Educational Resources, low-cost textbook alternatives, or use of library services and resources.